egig/drafterbit/docs/index.md

 </div>

 Drafterbit is open source software that you can use to build a website.
-It powered by widely used programming language javascript, markdown and require minimal resources to run.
+Its powered by widely used programming language javascript, markdown and require minimal resources to run.